S3 파일 업로드 최적화

 | Page Split | Insertion into a full Leaf page → Page Split occurs |

-| Fragmentation | Pages only ~50% full due to splits → 25% storage efficiency loss |
+| Fragmentation | Normal sequential inserts fill pages to ~94%, but random inserts fill only ~50% → ~47% storage efficiency loss |

 | Cache Miss | Random position access degrades Buffer Pool cache efficiency |